 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This provides superior protection for plants in transit for up to 12 days.

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Terrarium Moss refers to Any of a Variety of Mosses used for Indoor or Outdoor Terrariums, Tropical Plants as well as for Reptile Habitats

 Moss needs a warm, moist climate to thrive, with bright sunlight in a hardy growing zone if used in outdoor landscapes.
-Mosses used for terrariums tend to be slow growing, but if used in outdoor aspects, can spread quickly into a lush green carpet.
+Mosses used for terrariums tend to be slow-growing but can spread quickly into a lush green carpet if used in outdoor aspects.

-Pillow moss is green, dense and grows very low to the ground.
-It needs a very moist and brightly lit environment to grow, which makes it a good candidate for an outdoor landscaping project, as well as a sunny spot indoors for an enclosed terrarium.
-New England moss is another good candidate in that it holds a lot of moisture in, longer than any other type of moss.
+Pillow moss is green, dense, and grows very low to the ground.
+It needs a very moist and brightly lit environment to grow, which makes it a good candidate for an outdoor landscaping project and a sunny spot indoors for an enclosed terrarium.
+New England moss is another good candidate in that it holds a lot of moisture longer than any other type of moss.
 A third good choice for an indoor or outdoor terrarium is the New Zealand Sphagnum Moss.

 Have fun with your moss choices for your terrarium.
-Be sure to include several varieties of both textures as well as color, ranging from light green to dark green.
+Be sure to include several textures and colors, ranging from light green to dark green.